Docker Tutorial Series, Part 4: Registry & Workflows

 Step 1: The user contacts the index with credentials requesting allocation of the repository name.

 Step 2: On successful authentication and namespace availability, the repository name is allocated.
-A temporary token is returned in the response.
+A temporary token is returned in response.

 Step 3: The image, along with the token, is pushed to the registry.